 |5||February 23||Dr. Alexander Tovbis||Mathematical Induction|

 |6||March 2||Dr. Ram Mohapatra||The Magic of Mathematical Thinking|

 What should students bring?

-Students will bring pencils and a loose leaf binder to hold the session handouts and their work product.
+Students will bring notebook and pencils.
 Students will come with a desire to see mathematics in a different way.